Xlesky/Ordium/README.md

 1. Improved the Wall Check, Knocked Check and Grabbed Check.
 2. Changed a few things about the Silent and Aim Assist.

+#Upcoming

+1. Adding Anti-Moderation option soon, (e.g Rejoin-Key, Kick_If_Mod_Joins etc)
+2. **Thinking about adding GunFOV, we don't know if it'll be useful.**
+3. More features come to Ordium every week, $10 USD | 1,000 R$

 # Script
 ```
 getgenv().Ordium = {